awsdocs/amazon-ecs-developer-guide/doc_source/Welcome.md

 ## How to Get Started with Amazon ECS<a name="welcome-getstarted"></a>

 If you are using Amazon ECS for the first time, the AWS Management Console for Amazon ECS provides a first\-run wizard that steps you through defining a task definition for a web server, configuring a service, and launching your first Fargate task\.
 The first\-run wizard is highly recommended for users who have no prior experience with Amazon ECS\.
-For more information, see the [Getting Started with Amazon ECS using Fargate](getting-started-fargate.md) tutorial\.
+For more information, see the [Getting started with Amazon ECS using Fargate](getting-started-fargate.md) tutorial\.

 Alternatively, you can install the AWS Command Line Interface \(AWS CLI\) to use Amazon ECS\.
 For more information, see [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.